 5. Align Schedules to Natural Rhythms

-Everyone, including children with Down syndrome, find it easier to fall asleep when they go to bed tired.
+Everyone, including children with Down syndrome, finds it easier to fall asleep when they go to bed tired.
 Wherever possible, align the aforementioned routine to the child’s natural rhythm.
 If they get tired around the same time every night, designate that as bedtime.
 Sticking to this kind of routine can also help create and maintain your child’s association between bedtime routine activities like reading a story and wearing pajamas with sleeping.

 6. Create a Sleep Friendly Environment